smtbhd32/Smart-Traffic-Light-System/README.md

 3. Exit of Emergency vehicles:- We have added a clearance mechanism for emergency vehicles like ambulance and fire engines which basically works on RFID tags.
 RFID tags are allotted to a emergency vehicles.
 As soon as the RFID reader detects emergency vehicle, system will display the message on LCD screens to ask people to make way.
 And the system will also turn on the green light of that lane to make way.

 # Advantages:
-1.We have added a clearance mechanism for emergency vehicles.
+1. We have added a clearance mechanism for emergency vehicles.
-2.The inefficient traffic light switching in quad-lane system can be rectified with our project.
+2. The inefficient traffic light switching in quad-lane system can be rectified with our project.
-3.Unnecessary man power which was a disadvantage in existing system can be eliminated with this project.
+3. Unnecessary man power which was a disadvantage in existing system can be eliminated with this project.
-4.Traffic lights will switch based on real time Traffic density feedback.
+4. Traffic lights will switch based on real time Traffic density feedback.